shaagerup/ThompsonGroupF/README.md

 - make sure that there is plenty of space in the /tmp/ directory of the server

+#### New algorithm with standard generators (X0,X1,X0Inv,X1Inv)

+Follow the guide below, except for running using

+    time ./runsortingalgpar_simple.sh M P

+where *M* is the instance parameter, and *P* is the number of cores available [incl. hyperthreaded cores].

 #### Short guide

 Create the executable by